 Edinburgh Picturesque Notes written by Robert Louis Stevenson (RLS) was first published in 1879 but is now out of copyright.

-Essentially a series of essays, Picturesque Notes is often seen as a social commentary.
-Sometimes tongue in cheek and definitely controversial when first published, this wonderful book is filled with vivid, occassionaly dark descriptions of different parts of Edinburgh as they were in the 19th century: Old Town, Parliament Close, Greyfriar’s Kirkyard, New Town, Morningside, Calton Hill and the Pentlands.
+This wonderful book, is filled with vivid, occasionally dark descriptions of different parts of Edinburgh as they were in the 19th century.
+These areas included: Old Town, Parliament Close, Greyfriar’s Kirkyard, New Town, Morningside, Calton Hill and the Pentlands.